blepfx/pugl-rs/README.md

 # pugl-sys
 `pugl-sys` is a minimal zero-dependency bindings generator and a build script for [pugl](https://github.com/lv2/pugl), a minimal portability layer for GUIs which is suitable for use in plugins and applications.

+> The bindings are not yet thoroughly tested!
+Use at your own risk!

 > Pugl (PlUgin Graphics Library) is a minimal portability layer for GUIs which is
 > suitable for use in plugins and applications.
 It works on X11, MacOS, and
 > Windows, and includes optional support for drawing with Vulkan, OpenGL, and